 What is Lab Twin Screw Extruder?

-Lab Twin Screw Extruder DW5210 is mainly used for the research and development of polymer plastics, and is mainly used for the research and development of universities, enterprises and research institutes.
+Lab Twin Screw Extruder DW5210 is mainly used for the research and development of polymer plastics.
+And it is mainly used for the research and development of universities, enterprises and research institutes.
 The main feature is that the diameter of screw rod is small, which greatly reduces the use of materials in the application and development.

 The auxiliary machines of twin screw extruder mainly include wire releasing device, straightening device, preheating device, cooling device, traction device, meter gauge device, spark tester and wire receiving device.
 The purpose of the extruder is different, and the auxiliary equipment is different, such as cutter, blow-dryer, printer, etc.